tc39/proposal-ses/README.md

-As of ES2015, most of the normative optionals of [Annex B](http://www.ecma-international.org/ecma-262/6.0/#sec-additional-ecmascript-features-for-web-browsers) seem safe for inclusion as normative optionals of the proto SES realm.
+As of ES2015, most of the normative optionals of [Annex B](http://www.ecma-international.org/ecma-262/6.0/#sec-additional-ecmascript-features-for-web-browsers) seem safe for inclusion as normative optionals of the proto-SES realm.
 However, where Annex B states that these are normative mandatory in a web browser, there is no such requirement for SES.
 Even when run in a web browser, the SES environment, having no host